chipsalliance/caliptra-sw/runtime/README.md

 The returned context must be passed to the `CM_ECDH_FINISH` command.
 The context contains the (encrypted) secret coefficient.

+The returned exchange data format is the concatenation of the x- and y-coordinates of the public point.

 Command Code: `0x434D_4547` ("CMEG")

 *Table: `CM_ECDH_GENERATE` input arguments*